Just because the annual UN climate conference is postponed, doesn't mean our fight against climate change is.

-I began blogging about my search for a "higher and better use" of my talents, and some of life's other big questions back in 2005.
-That line of questioning, coupled with a willingness to take some calculated risks, has resulted in one heck of a story.
-I try to weave this compendium in a way that makes sense, shows the interconnectedness of varied experiences, is interesting to read, and at the very least has a point.
-My success has been varied.
+This site started back in 2005 as a blog about my search for a "higher and better use" of my talents, and some of life's other big questions.
+That line of questioning, coupled with a willingness to take some calculated risks, has resulted in a fun and unconventional narrative.
+The original blog currently exists as Make Change.

-Though I maintain a propensity for some of life's more profound topics, most days my work on energy and climate change takes center stage.
-My experiences have also provided ample opportunities to wade into a litany of other topics.
+Most days my work on energy and climate change takes center stage.
+However, even that line of work has provided ample opportunities to explore a litany of other topics.
 Sustainable development, international affairs, or project management might be the topic du jour.
 Other interests such as sports, leadership, and pop culture creep in here and there.
-I have the most amazing and supportive wife, whom I do not deserve, and am the father of an dazzling boy who is responsible for my exhaustion and ever-increasing gray hairs.
+I try to weave this compendium in a way that makes sense, shows the interconnectedness of varied experiences, is interesting to read, and at the very least has a point.
+My success has been varied.

 You'll find more details of my work in the links above.
 Feel free to explore, and connect with me using the social media links in the footer.

 ECHARLE UN OJO

-(KEEP YOUR EYE ON)
+(KEEPING AN EYE ON)